athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

       <a href="#javascript-es6-classes-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="why-modify">
-      If your curious as to why there is an <a class="blog-post__link" href="https://github.com/reagent-project/reagent/pull/437#issuecomment-520943315" target="_blank" rel="noopener noreferrer">official response</a> from the current maintainer of the Reagent to this post.
+      If your curious as to why there is an <a class="blog-content__link" href="https://github.com/reagent-project/reagent/pull/437#issuecomment-520943315" target="_blank" rel="noopener noreferrer">official response</a> from the current maintainer of the Reagent to this post.
       <a href="#why-modify-ref" aria-label="Back to content">↩</a>
     </li>
   </ol>